 3] Check installed software

-Check if any installed software is misbehaving and eating up disk space.
+Check whether any installed software is misbehaving and consuming disk space.
 Maybe it is generating a lot of log files (.log).
 Installing the software is the only option in this case.

 Fixes applicable to both C System Drive and D Data Drive